 While dune buggies are generally large vehicles, there are dune buggies for kids.
 These are mini buggies that have a similar design as regular buggies, but they’re built for children.
 The age range of kids’ dune buggies vary a lot; they can be used by toddlers as young as 3, to pre-teens and teenagers.

-In this post, we’re going to review some of the best dune buggies for kids in 2017.
+In this post, we’re going to review some of the best kids dune buggies in 2017.
 We’ll look at dune buggies for various age groups.
 We will also compare electric and gas-powered dune buggies.
-If you’re interested in getting a children’s dune buggy, then this article will help you find one.
+If you’re interested in getting a youth’s dune buggy, then this article will help you find one.
 This full guide includes reviews, tips, links, and an FAQ.

 Electric Dune Buggies For Kids

 Electric dune buggies are powered by a set of rechargeable batteries.
 They’re safe, easy to drive, and give off no emissions.
 For these reasons, they’re considered the best choice for small children, particularly those under the ages of 10.
 If you have a 3-10 year old, then getting an electric mini dune buggy is the best choice.
 But that’s not a strict rule; it also depends on personal preference.
 Let’s look at the the top-rated choices of the year:

 The BCV59 Dune Racer is a wildly popular and highly rated kids’ dune buggy that had to make it to the top of our list.
 First of all, it’s clearly one of the best-selling kids vehicles on Amazon.
 Not only has it sold well, but it has a solid user rating too.
 We’re going to look at the technical features and specifications of this vehicle to see what makes it a good choice.